paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`general`
 ^^^^^^^^^^^^^^

-This worker is used to set up the name of various input/output directories and the prefix for the output data products (e.g., diagnostic plots, images, etc.).
+This worker sets up the name of various input/output directories and the prefix for the output data products (e.g., diagnostic plots, images, etc.).

 :ref:`get_data`
 ^^^^^^^^^^^^^^^

-This worker is used to set up the name of the files to be processed and whether any conversion to .MS format is necessary.
+This worker sets up the name of the files to be processed and whether any conversion to .MS format is necessary.
 It can also virtually concatenate several .MS files together.

 :ref:`observation_config`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This worker is used to set up basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
+This worker sets up basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
 The worker can also extract this information automatically from the .MS metadata.
 Finally, it can create a primary beam image cube on a user-defined pixel- and frequency grid.